“It’s appropriate that I should have come in on the wings of a blizzard. I’ve been blowing up a storm ever since.”

-While filming the last scene in East of Java in 1935, Bickford was told to battle with a real lion, which of course immediately attacked him and went straight for his neck, ripping it open and nearly severing his jugular vein.
+While filming the last scene in East of Java in 1935, Bickford was told to battle with a real lion, which immediately attacked him and went straight for his neck, ripping it open and nearly severing his jugular vein.
 The entire horrific encounter was caught on camera (the Library of Congress has some of the footage) and if that wasn’t enough, it was actually used in the film.
 Still, the producers had the unbelievable chutzpah to replace Bickford with another actor.

 Despite being heavily bandaged and in terrible pain, Bickford bravely (or insanely) come back to the set to finish the film.
 Fear of death was far less of concern than the fear of losing his livelihood, which already hung by a string.
 He didn’t last long, becoming delirious and collapsing with a high fever.
 The director sent him back to the hospital where he remained for ten months, which makes the fact that he stumbled back on set right after the attack seem particularly desperate.
 (Read this account in The Milwaukee Journal from June 24, 1943.)

 To no one’s surprise, Charles Bickford lost his contract.
 But if he had met his match in Louis B. Mayer and this didn’t kill him, and an actual lion couldn’t finish him off, everything else was survivable.